The0z/The0z/README.md

-### Greetings and Welcome to Austin's GitHub Account The0z
+### Greetings and welcome to Austin's GitHub Account The0z

 Recently graduated Bachelor of Science in Electrical Engineering with a desire to be part of the technology industry in a software role.